Life insurance questions

 The only changes are that you may be asked some COVID related questions during the application process.

-Rest assured; you can still take out life insurance even if you’ve had Coronavirus.
+Rest assured; you could still take out life insurance even if you’ve had Coronavirus.

 You can read our extensive life insurance and coronavirus guide to find out everything you need to know.